marethyu/gostation/README.md

 - instruction caching
 - start implementing GTE
 - more GPU commands and other obscure GPU stuff
-- optimize software renderer (the current implementation is grossly inefficient 🤮🤮)
+- optimize software renderer
-  * improve performance of triangle rendering algorithm
+  * improve performance of triangle rendering algorithm?
   * use fixed point arithmetic
   * run renderer in a different thread?
   * many other things